OLIVE OIL: 9 BEAUTY TRICKS

 3. Natural Exfoliant 2

-This sugar exfoliant, a mix of sugar and olive oil, is good for particularly hardened areas, like knees and elbows.
+This sugar exfoliant, a mix of sugar and olive oil, is suitable for particularly hardened areas, like knees and elbows.
 Mix equal parts olive oil and sugar into a thick paste, rub it into the hardened areas, leave on for about seven minutes, then wash and dry.
 Moisturizing after will give you nice smooth skin.

 4. Olive Oil Bath